pointfreeco/sqlite-data/README.md

 ## Installation

-You can add Sharing to an Xcode project by adding it to your project as a package.
+You can add SharingGRDB to an Xcode project by adding it to your project as a package.

 > https://github.com/pointfreeco/sharing-grdb

-If you want to use Sharing in a [SwiftPM](https://swift.org/package-manager/) project, it's as simple as adding it to your `Package.swift`:
+If you want to use SharingGRDB in a [SwiftPM](https://swift.org/package-manager/) project, it's as simple as adding it to your `Package.swift`:

 ``` swift